Umert306/Lexical-Analyzer/README.md

 - [Mohammad-Omar-Khan](https://github.com/Mohammad-Omar-Khan)

 ##
-Flex file for windows is also attached
+- Flex file for windows is also attached
+- Sample C++ files and result text file is also included